Sliced Apple

 Connection To Our Core Centre

-Week 1 - Transverse Abdominis or (TA) - Located below the obliques is the transverse abdominis (TA), a horizontal band of muscle that runs side-to-side from the rib cage to the pelvis and basically holds the contents of the abdomen in place.
+Located below the obliques is the transverse abdominis (TA), a horizontal band of muscle that runs side-to-side from the rib cage to the pelvis and basically holds the contents of the abdomen in place.
 The transverse abdominis, the deepest abdominal muscle, wraps around the lower torso supporting the internal organs.
 It is considered a prime core stabilizer as it runs from the hip bones up to the ribs.
 It also connects to the diaphragm, assisting in inhalation.
 Learning how to engage the deepest abdominal muscle, the transverse abdominus, is important.

-Week 2 - The Quadratus Lumborum (QL) - This is a deep stabilizing muscle that connects the upper body with the lower body.
+This is a deep stabilizing muscle that connects the upper body with the lower body.
 This muscle plays a key role in good posture and influences the curvature of the spine.
 It runs vertically from the lower ribs to the pelvic crest.
 We can connect to it in yoga through side bends, and twisting poses and find a connection through our breath through allowing a full expansion of the diaphragm.
-By strengthening your core, you will help to support your QL
+By strengthening your core, you will help to support your QL.

-Week 3 - Psoas Major (Hip Flexor) - This muscle originates at the outside of the lumbar spine, runs across the pelvis along the inside of the pubic bone, and attaches to the inner thigh bone.
+This muscle originates at the outside of the lumbar spine, runs across the pelvis along the inside of the pubic bone, and attaches to the inner thigh bone.
 A very deep, strong and large muscle that we use without paying much attention to when we walk, sit, stand.
 We flex it in a forward bend, and we extend it in a backbend.
 In yoga, the Psoas Major is an important muscle to engage and stretch, as it can become tight due to long periods of sitting and inactivity.
 Tightness in the Psoas Major can lead to a weak core, which can cause back pain.

-Week 4 - Drawing in and Turning Inwards - Drawing in from the senses and turning inwards allows for an opportunity to connect to our deepest self.
+Drawing in from the senses and turning inwards allows for an opportunity to connect to our deepest self.
 Regular connection to our core centre throughout our yoga practice, allows us to find a steadiness and a stillness to connect what we are feeling and find more presence.

 You have power over your mind — not outside events.
-Realize this, and you will find strength
+Realize this, and you will find strength.

-This Months Music
+This Month’s Music

 Here’s the usual selection of music that Vicky has been listening to this month.